 Below is an explanation of how to apply the Cahn-Ingold-Prelog priority rules devised in the 1960s by Robert Cahn, Chris Ingold and Vladimir Prelog and now accepted by the IUPAC nomenclature system for naming isomers.

 You need a periodic table to get the relevant atomic numbers.

 When dealing with a C-X bond grouping, the priority of X is given by ....

 Sequence priority Rule 1: The higher the atomic number of an atom the higher the priority it is assigned.

 Sequence priority Rule 2: If the relative priority of two groups cannot be decided by Rule 1, it shall be determined by applying Rule 1 to the next atom or sequence of atoms in the group 'X'.

 These two rules will be applied below in the case of the notation for E/Z isomerism and on a separate page for R/S optical isomerism (R/S notation for enantiomers) and this rules section will be referred back to as examples of these isomerisms are described.

-Please note that for UK pre-university chemistry courses, no detailed knowledge of the Cahn-Ingold-Prelog priority sequence rules is expected and in many cases just knowing -H has the lowest priority is sufficient to assign the E or Z isomer in E/Z stereoisomerism.
-Some pre-university examinations may require a working knowledge of the R/S notation for optical stereoisomerism is needed for any UK based pre-university course except Cambridge pre-U chemistry?
+Please note that for UK pre-university chemistry courses, no knowledge of the Cahn-Ingold-Prelog priority sequence rules is expected beyond the two rules above.
+In many cases just knowing -H has the lowest priority is sufficient to assign the E or Z isomer in E/Z stereoisomerism.
+Some pre-university examinations may require a working knowledge of the R/S notation for optical stereoisomerism?

 Apart from the two sequence priority rules above which also apply to R/S optical isomerism, the specific E/Z isomerism positional assignment rule is as follows, and essential for understanding the rest of the page and is actually quite simple to apply!